 Military | First Lieutenant | Bombardier | 97th Bomb Group

 Lt Ewart Sconiers was Bombardier on B-17 41-9089 'Johnny Reb', one of the 12 B-17s participating in the first heavy bomber raid of the 8th Air Force on 17 August 1942.
 The target were the shipyards of Rouen/Sotteville, France.

 Military | Sergeant | Tail Gunner | 97th Bomb Group

 Shot down 21 October 1942 in B-17 41-24443 while serving as Tail Gunner.
 Prisoner of War (POW).
-Was in Stalag 13, where he was head of the escape committee.
-Purple Heart; DFC
+After being held at Stalag Luft 1 (Barth, Germany), he was transferred to Stalag XIII (Hammelburg, Germany), where he was head of the escape committee.

 Military | First Lieutenant | Navigator | 97th Bomb Group